Tuesday, January 8, 2008

 From Fox5 News in Washington, D.C. comes the exciting news that the official D.C.
 Police logs from Abraham Lincoln's assassination have come to light.
-In a video report, the story is told how the retired police chief of the D.C. police force has recently donated a log book to the D.C.
+A video report tells how the retired police chief of the D.C. police force has recently donated a log book to the D.C.
 Police museum which contains firsthand accounts of the events of the evening of April 14, 1865.
 Update: The book now apparently resides at the National Archives in Washington, D.C.

 In the video, officer Kenneth Stewart, the curator of the museum, shows the log book to the TV reporter, with the specific log entries from the night of the assassination and the aftermath.
 It begins by relating that "Lincoln, the president of the United States, was shot at the Ford's Theater on 10th Street."
 It then continues: